For detailed information on the World Challenge experience please go to the following link

 Students from SHFGS will be travelling to Southern Africa in 2018.

-Please see the link to the launch powerpoint presentation below for further details including the Information Evening for parents and students on 5th October 2016 at 1830:
+Please see the link to the launch powerpoint presentation below for further details including the Information Evening for parents and students in October 2016:

 For further information contact: